Trader’s Notebook

 3:30 p.m.
 New York time

 Trades.
-I exited my two short Iron Fly options positions, one day after entry.
-SPY produced a 37.3% profit, and QQQ, an 18.6% profit.
-I’ve updated the trade analyses with results.
+I exited my short Iron Fly positions on SPY and QQQ, on expiration day, one day after entry.
+The SPY position produced a 20.3% profit, and the QQQ position, a much less impressive 2.2% profit.
+I’ve updated the trade analysis with results.

 9:35 a.m.
 New York time